Donate

 Hnatiuk Collection

-The Hnatiuk family began collecting textiles, ceramics, woodcraft, and other collectibles and donated this large collection to the UMA in 2009.
+The Hnatiuk family began collecting textiles, ceramics, woodcraft, and other collectibles since the 1950s.
+In 2009 the Hnatiuk family donated this large collection to the UMA in 2009.
+This enormous collection includes 450 textiles that were featured in the UMA publication The Hnatiuk Collection: Textiles at the Ukrainian Museum-Archives.
+A book funded by the Ohio Humanities Council.

 Ukrainian Easter Eggs – Pysanky – Online Exhibit